intel-lab-lkp/linux/Documentation/gpu/drm-uapi.rst

 The DRM core exposes two vertical blank related ioctls:

 :c:macro:`DRM_IOCTL_WAIT_VBLANK`
-    This takes a struct drm_wait_vblank structure as its argument, and it is used to block or request a signal when a specified vblank event occurs.
+    This takes a union drm_wait_vblank as its argument, and it is used to block or request a signal when a specified vblank event occurs.